alangrainger/obsidian-air-quotes/README.md

 ### Will you add images to ePub import

 EPub import is currently considered feature-complete for the purpose of importing an ePub file to use as source text for quotes.
-I don't plan to add any additional features to this, like image import.

 If someone wants to code a feature up and submit a Pull Request, I'll have a look at it, but I have no current plans to add anything additional myself to the ePub import.